 By starting a small business as a student, you can make some cool money with which you can sort some of your bills and still have a business to fall back on once you are out of school.

 Here are 9 business ideas that cost little or no money and peculiarly suit African student entrepreneurs.

 1. Customized T shirts The love of customized T shirts among students is not growing cold any time soon.
 Student associations; celebrations such as cultural days, departmental weeks, final year weeks, and other social events are marked with group members creating awareness by putting on well-designed attractive customized shirts.

 2. Fitness Trainer

 Feeling fit is the desire of everyone size 14 and above, especially.
 But size 14 or not, increasing number of undergrads desire to have a good and healthy body.
 Since most fitness trainers are found outside of the campus, there is a growing need for fitness oriented students on African campuses to get necessary support and motivation from fitness enthusiast.

-Well, I know someone who makes a 6 figure blogging.
-To start with, you need a domain name and a web hosting account – this is where your website live on the internet.
+Well, I know some Nigerian students who are doing well blogging.
+But to start with, you need a domain name and a web hosting account – this is where your website live on the internet.
 Subsequently, I will be writing extensively on what you need as a student entrepreneur to build a successful blogging career.

 When you have built a reputation for coaching students to making good grades in an otherwise tough course, you can begin to monetize your lessons, after all, you too pay your tuition to attend classes.